mgl0619/umi_amplicon/README.md

 ## Citation

-If you use nf-core/umi-amplicon for your analysis please cite it using the following doi: [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)
+If you use umi-amplicon for your analysis please cite it using the following doi: [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)

 You can cite the `nf-core` publication as follows: